 First, the prosecution has to prove all of the elements of assault, beyond a reasonable doubt.
 These are:

-1-That the defendant unlawfully committed an act which tends to probably and directly result in the application of force to another person
+1-The defendant unlawfully committed an act which tends to probably and directly result in the application of force to another person.

 In addition, to convict the defendant of a more specific type of assault under PC 245, the prosecution must prove beyond a reasonable doubt that

 The defendant used a deadly weapon other than a firearm

 The defendant used force likely to produce great bodily harm.

 Whichever of these three is charged and proven will affect which type of assault under PC 245 applies, and this in turn, will affect the types of punishment possible (see below section).

 If, after hearing all of the evidence, a jury has reasonable doubt as to any one of the above elements, then the defendant will be found “not guilty” of assault under PC 245.